Over 50 Years

 At the age of 23, Alex opened the Tuscaloosa store and hired University students as employees.
 He and they grew up together as he broadened his base and opened more stores in various cities in Mississippi plus one in Montgomery, Alabama.
 Alex briefly moved to Jackson, Mississippi, but saw that the Tuscaloosa store was the most successful so moved his family back to run that store himself fulltime.
 Over a period of years he closed the other sites and sold the Montgomery store located on Carter Hill Road to his Montgomery partner, George Wilder, where it is still a successfully run operation today under George’s skillful eye.

 Some years ago, Alex trademarked his green-eyed elephant logo which has enjoyed a nationwide popularity in football gameday wear for both men and women.
 University of Alabama Gameday weekends wherever held, are populated with many of the clothing items sold at the Locker Room and through its website.
 Alex continues to find innovative ways to enhance his clothing lines.
 His staff is comprised of friendly, courteous and helpful young men plus Tom Hammond who has been an employee for 15 years.
-Rush Crawford began his career as a freshman and continues as an asset 12 years later in his role as partner and store manager.
+Rush Crawford began his career as a freshman and continues as an asset 14 years later in his role as partner and operations manager.
 Rush and Alex understand that making the customer a priority while providing the best quality clothing and service is the formula that will continue to make the Locker Room the success it has enjoyed since its inception in 1964.